Topological Graph Neural Networks: Experiments

 \subsection{Experimental Setup}

-Following the setup of \citet{dwivedi2020benchmarking}, we run our experiments according to a consistent training setup and a limited parameter budget to encourage comparability between architectures.
-For further details, we refer the interested reader to \autoref{sec:Training}.
-In all results tables and graphs, we report the mean test accuracy along with the standard deviation computed over the different folds.
+Following the setup of \citet{dwivedi2020benchmarking}, we ran all experiments according to a consistent training setup and a limited parameter budget to encourage comparability between architectures.
+For further details, please refer to \autoref{sec:Training}.
+In all tables and graphs, we report the mean test accuracy along with the standard deviation computed over the different folds.
 All experiments were tracked~\citep{wandb}; experimental logs, reports, and code will be made publicly available.